tunmsk/nextgen-facebook/README.md

 <li><a href="https://dev.twitter.com/cards/types/summary">Summary Card</a></li>
 <li><a href="https://dev.twitter.com/cards/types/player">Player Card</a> is available in the Pro version (requires video discovery modules, provided with the Pro version).</li>
 </ul></li>
-<li>Customizable image dimensions for Facebook / Open Graph, Pinterest, Schema and all Twitter Card types.</li>
+<li>Customizable image dimensions for Facebook / Open Graph, Google / Schema / Pinterest and all Twitter Card types.</li>
 <li>Support for Automattic's <a href="https://wordpress.org/plugins/amp/">Accelerated Mobile Pages (AMP)</a> plugin.</li>
 <li>Support for featured, attached, gallery shortcode, and/or image HTML tags in content.</li>
 <li>Optional fallback to a default image and video for index and search webpages.</li>